How Do I Know If I Have Meningitis?

 Simply put, meningitis is inflammation of the meninges or the protective membranes around the brain and spinal cord.
 An infection caused by a virus, bacteria, fungi, or a parasite/ameba, often leads to inflammation.
 Occasionally, meningitis is non-infectious and can be caused by diseases like lupus or cancer, medications, a head injury, or surgery on the brain or spinal cord.
 Symptoms are typically the same regardless of the cause, but treatments vary widely.
 For this reason, it’s crucial to determine why a person develops meningitis as soon as possible.

-The most common symptoms of meningitis, regardless of its cause, are fever, headache, stiff neck, nausea/vomiting, sensitivity to light, and confusion.
-Some people have only one or two of these symptoms, some have all of them, and some have more unusual symptoms such as poor appetite, seizures, limb pain, cold hands and feet, a skin rash, or difficulty waking from sleep.
-The variability in symptoms can make it difficult for the average person to recognize when medical care is necessary and sometimes make it difficult for a doctor to make a quick diagnosis.
+The most common symptoms of meningitis, regardless of its cause, are fever, severe headache, stiff neck, nausea/vomiting, sensitivity to light, and confusion.
+Some people have only one or two of these symptoms, some have all of them, and some have more unusual symptoms such as poor appetite, seizures, limb pain, cold hands and feet, a skin rash (known as meningitis rash), or difficulty waking from sleep.
+The variability in symptoms can sometimes make it difficult for the average person to recognize when medical care is necessary.

 When Should I Seek Medical Care?

-When it comes to meningitis, early medical intervention makes all the difference.
-Even when the disease is diagnosed early, and appropriate treatment is started, 5-10 percent of hospitalized patients die within two days of the onset of their symptoms.
+Early medical intervention for meningitis can make all the difference.
+Even when the disease is diagnosed early, and appropriate treatment is started, 5-10 percent of hospitalized patients may die within two days of the onset of their symptoms.
 Among children and teens who die of meningitis, 90 percent succumb within only 24 hours of the onset of their symptoms.
-If you or someone you know is experiencing meningitis signs, call your doctor or seek medical care immediately.
+If you or someone you know is experiencing meningitis signs, seek medical care immediately.

 What Can Happen If Treatment Is Delayed?